verus-lang/verus-analyzer/README.md

 - Syntax might not be updated to the latest version of Verus.

 ## Misc
-- `verus-analyzer: Clear flycheck diagnostics` command can be used to clear the error messages in VS Code
+- The `verus-analyzer: Clear flycheck diagnostics` command can be used to clear the error messages in VS Code
-- `Developer: Reload Window` can be used to reload VS Code and the verus-analyzer server instead of closing and reopening VS Code
+- The `Developer: Reload Window` command can be used to reload VS Code and the verus-analyzer server instead of closing and reopening VS Code
-- Setting `"rust-analyzer.diagnostics.disabled": ["syntax-error"]` in the workspace setting can disable the syntax error messages in VS Code.
+- Setting `"rust-analyzer.diagnostics.disabled": ["syntax-error"]` in your workspace's settings can disable the syntax error messages in VS Code.
 You could also add `unresolved-module` to the above list to disable the error message for unresolved modules.
 - There is no proper support for `buildin`/`vstd`.
-However, in your project's `Cargo.toml` file, you can add `vstd` in `dependencices` or `dev-dependencies`, which might make verus-analyzer scan `vstd` and `builtin`.
-For example,
+However, in your project's `Cargo.toml` file, you can add `vstd` in `dependencices` or `dev-dependencies`, which might make `verus-analyzer` scan `vstd` and `builtin`.
+For example, you can try adding:
 ```
 [dependencies]
 vstd = { path = "../verus/source/vstd"}  # assuming verus and the project are in the same directory